mikenizo808/How-To-Crypto-Mine-for-Monero-XMR-on-Ubuntu-20.04-with-XMRig/README.md

 - `openssh-client` - This let's you `ssh` to things and is installed by default.

-For my desktop, I do not need things to `ssh` to me (though I could allow it for the convenince of being able to `scp` files to myself).
+For my desktop, I do not need things to `ssh` to me (though I could allow it for the convenience of being able to `scp` files to myself).
 So, nothing needs to reach me; However, I do want to reach other things (i.e. terminal using `ssh` to my Miner nodes).

 As such, the other nodes will need to be running the "Server" component of ssh.
 Here, we install `openssh-server` and configure the Ubuntu `ufw` firewall.